Attention: Applicants for 2021-2022

-Our program is committed to producing well-trained, academically-oriented orthopaedic surgeons while adhering to all Accreditation Council for Graduate Medical Education (ACGME) and American Board of Orthopaedic Surgery (ABOS) requirements and standards.
-The basic philosophy provides a broadly based orthopaedic education, exposing residents to all major subspecialties.
+Our program is committed to producing well-trained, academically-oriented orthopedic surgeons while adhering to all Accreditation Council for Graduate Medical Education (ACGME) and American Board of Orthopedic Surgery (ABOS) requirements and standards.
+The basic philosophy provides a broadly based orthopedic education, exposing residents to all major subspecialties.
 The learning environment, protected by strict rules, requires residents to attend all educational activities.

-The five-year orthopaedic residency program provides the resident a well-rounded clinical exposure with graduated responsibilities and exceptional supervised training.
-Residents receive extensive trauma experience, primarily at Miami Valley Hospital, a Level-I Trauma institution, where orthopaedics is an important component of the surgical multidisciplinary team.
-Residents train in pediatric orthopaedics at the Dayton Children's Hospital, providing many outstanding multidisciplinary clinics.
+The five-year orthopedic residency program provides the resident a well-rounded clinical exposure with graduated responsibilities and exceptional supervised training.
+Residents receive extensive trauma experience, primarily at Miami Valley Hospital, a Level-I Trauma institution, where orthopedics is an important component of the surgical multidisciplinary team.
+Residents train in pediatric orthopedics at the Dayton Children's Hospital, providing many outstanding multidisciplinary clinics.
 Our residents receive additional joint replacement and adult reconstruction training at Miami Valley Hospital South, Atrium Medical Center and the Dayton Veterans Affairs Medical Center.

 Residents progress through subspecialty rotations in a mentor-based training system.
 This enables the resident to experience continuity of treatment from preoperative evaluation through surgery and postoperative treatment.
 Rotations consist of three-month blocks in each of the following subspecialties: Adult Reconstruction, Foot & Ankle, Hand, Joint Replacement Knee, Pediatrics, Shoulder & Elbow, Spine, Sports and Trauma.

 ACGME Core Competencies for Resident Training